Bakelite Rotary Surface

 Read more about this range…

-These switches come with an optional 2.5mm thick, fire-retardant base plate made from the same material.
-This is required by fire safety regulations, in case you surface-mount the unit to combustible material such as wood or plasterboard.
+An optional 2.5mm thick, fire-retardant base plate made from the same material is available to purchase here.
+This is required by fire safety regulations, for mounting the unit to a combustible material such as wood or plasterboard.

 UK power sockets